 - Crushed slate is our own infill of choice, especially Crushed Welsh slate as this is an abundantly available option and blends nicely with the black grids.

-We offer a complete turnkey solution to all clients:
+Here at EcoGrid we offer complete turnkey solution to all our clients, these include:

 - Initial consultation by telephone, email, video call

 - Written, fixed term quotations and design advice

 - Efficient supply chain from extensive UK stock